One person trapped, 5 injured after multi-vehicle crash on I-66 in Centreville

-FAIRFAX, Va. — One person is dead and several are injured following a crash on I-66 in Centreville, Virginia.
+FAIRFAX, Va. — One person is dead and several are injured following a crash on I-66 in Centreville, Virginia on Saturday.

-"The impact of the crash caused one of the vehicles to crash into the Jersey wall and catch fire," police said.
+"The impact of the crash caused one of the vehicles (now identified as the Rav 4) to crash into the Jersey wall and catch fire," police said.

-Police said the driver of the vehicle that caught fire was flown to a hospital in D.C. for treatment of life-threatening injuries.
-The passenger in that vehicle died at the scene, police said.
+Police said the driver of the Toyota, Joseph M. Castellano, 28, of McLean, Va., died at the scene.
+His 28-year-old wife/passenger was flown to a hospital in D.C. for treatment of life-threatening injuries.

+The driver of the tractor-trailer, Shahbaz Singh, 34, of Fairfax, Va., was taken to a local hospital with serious, but non-life threatening, injuries.
+The driver of the BMW, Jonathyn R. Bland, 40, of Centerville, Va., was also taken to a local hospital with minor injuries.
+Both drivers were charged with reckless driving.

+The other three patients were taken to a local hospital -- one with serious, but non-life threatening injuries.
+The other two suffered minor injuries.

 RELATED: Police investigate after groundskeeper finds wreckage of a motorcycle crash and body of a dead man